mohitkhedkar/DLocker/README.md

-# Digilocker
+# DLocker - A Digital Locker for Institutional Level
-A digital Locker for College purposes
+DLocker is a Digital Locker for Students to ease out carrying documents for offical needs and other purposes completely.
+Dlocker provides the safe, secure service to store, verify and share the documents all from same paltform.

 ![GitHub](https://img.shields.io/github/license/mohitkhedkar/DLocker?style=for-the-badge&color=orange)
 ![GitHub last commit](https://img.shields.io/github/last-commit/mohitkhedkar/DLocker?style=for-the-badge&color=mediumgreen)